zimmat/53functions/README.md

 # 53functions

-Functions to prepare coders to do Code Katas.
-Each coder will have to clone this repository and start to commit the implementation of the functions into it.
+You can think of 53 functions as small bite size programming challanges which aim to prepare coders to do Code Katas.
+Each coder will have to clone this repository and start to commit their implementation of the functions.
 A central CI instance will run their functions and give them a score for each function based on how many tests are passing.
-Coders will need to start working on that from very early on in the program.
+These functions are not to be completed on one sitting, but is to be completed on the coders own time.

 > Fifty-three is the 16th prime number.
 It is also an Eisenstein prime, and a Sophie Germain prime.
 The sum of the first 53 primes is 5830, which is divisible by 53, a property shared by few other numbers.

-You should use:
+You should:
 * fork this repo
 * use TDD
 	* your own framework at first
 	* start looking at [Qunit](http://qunitjs.com/)
 	* once you are confidence with Qunit start using it
 * commit to GIT regularly

+# These things count:
+* regular commits
+* testable code
+* passing tests

 # The functions